beiatrix/beiatrix/src/config/projects/mobileApp.md

 ### **<a style="color: var(--ion-color-dark);" name="score-exam">Score Exam</a>**

-When the user taps "Score Exam" for the first time ever, they will see these tutorial slides, followed by a prompt to grant permission to access the camera.
+When the user taps "Score Exam" for the first time ever, they will see tutorial slides followed by a prompt to grant permission to access the camera.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"